Babbage-Inc/FIDS/README.md

 ![fids-01](https://github.com/Bishal-Pahari/eAero/assets/61013432/554c2206-a695-49bf-a41c-89b0d3602ac0)

-eAero is a flight widget and flight information display system designed to provide real-time flight updates and enhance the passenger experience.
+eAero is a flight information display system designed to provide real-time flight updates and enhance the passenger experience.
 It offers a comprehensive set of features and functionalities to keep users informed about their flights and airport-related information.

 ## Screenshots
 ![fids-01](https://github.com/Bishal-Pahari/eAero/assets/61013432/33f120f4-70cc-4b43-9581-82c4aae17ca4)